 Yes, dogs can eat almonds, but only if a responsible human gives the dog a controlled number of almonds, based on the dog’s size, weight, age, and health.
 Almonds are not one of the toxic nuts like macadamia nuts, and as with any other treat, could only be harmful under specific circumstances.
 Therefore, considering that almonds have no nutritional benefits for dogs, why give your dog almonds?
 There are endless lists of safe, nutritious treats to give your fluffy companion.

-Many dogs gulp up anything they eat, and within a blink of an eye a whole almond could cause an obstruction in the esophagus or even the windpipe, especially for small breed dogs.
-Another potential risk is pancreatitis flare-ups in dogs sensitive to high fat food, with symptoms including diarrhea, vomiting, lethargy and appetite loss.
+Many dogs gulp up anything they eat, and within a blink of an eye, a whole almond could cause an obstruction in the esophagus or even the windpipe, especially for small breed dogs.
+Another potential risk is pancreatitis flare-ups in dogs sensitive to high-fat food, with symptoms including diarrhea, vomiting, lethargy, and appetite loss.
 Sharing any spicy snacks with a dog is a bad idea.
-If it is almonds, the possibilities include barbeque, jalapeno, slated, smoked, and other added flavors could exacerbate the medical risks.
+If it is almonds, the possibilities include barbeque, jalapeno, salted, smoked, and other added flavors that could exacerbate the medical risks.
 Water retention is another risk if the almonds given to the dog are salted.

 Can Dogs Eat Bread?

 Yes, dogs can eat bread.
 Dog owners like to share bagels, pizza crust, tea bread, croissants, white bread, whole-grain brown bread, and more with their dogs.
 None of these are harmful to the health of dogs.
 However, what is in or on the bread could make it unhealthy.
 Apart from the joy dogs find in sharing their owners’ food, bread provides no health benefits to dogs.
 However, bread can benefit dogs in non-nutrition ways.